mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 }
 ```

-When the function signature returns an `*model.AppError` we use `appErr` variable name:
+When the function signature returns an `*model.AppError`, we use the `appErr` variable name:

 ```go
 func MyFunction() *model.AppError {